 Just to be clear: There is a big difference between friendly banter and unwanted harassment or bullying.
 I obviously refer to the former here.

-In Germany though, banter just isn’t really a thing.
+In German work culture, banter just isn’t really a thing.
 Work is work and your colleagues usually aren’t your mates.
 The exception tends to be if you’re working in an office with a lot of expats.
 With everyone being in a similar situation, it tends to lend itself to colleagues readily striking up friendships.

 Germans meticulously plan for every eventuality.